harrisonlab/nano_diagnositcs/Scab/Scab_assembly.md

 done
 ```

-KAT was used to assess the completeness of the Canu assembly:
+KAT was used to assess the completeness of the canu assembly:
 ```bash
 for Assembly in $(ls assembly/canu/v.inaequalis/172/70m/polished_repeat/pilon_1.fasta); do Strain=$(echo $Assembly| rev | cut -d '/' -f4 | rev | sed 's/_v2//g')